buildweek-anywhere-fitness4/back-end/README.md

-# back-end
+# Back-end

 This is the repository for the Backend team of AnywhereFitness4

-# Base URL for Deployed API
+# Base URL for deployed API

 # Endpoints